StarPhoenix21/Python-Mini-Projects/Simple_Drawing_Program/README.md

 ### Prerequisites
 Please ensure that you have pygame installed to run this script!
-windows: run "pip install pygame" in the command prompt
+For Windows: run "pip install pygame" in the command prompt

 ### How to run the script
 After installing pygame, all you have to do is open the script and run the program to start using it!